Skip to Content

 In short, Maninjau is worth visiting for:

-• Relaxation and rest.
+• Rest and relaxation.

-• Cycling or riding a scooter around the lake.
+• Cycling or scooter-ing the 50-kilometre loop.

 • Eating local food.